Cobram Football Club: History

 Formed in 1887, Cobram began in the Goulburn Valley Football Association (GVFA) in 1888.
 The club also had short stints in the Murray Border Football Association and Federal District Football Association.

 Cobram FC also won two additional premierships in 1892 and 1893 as per a letter to the Cobram Courier by former player, Jack McNamara in 1903, who wrote that he had possession of the actual "Gedye's Victoria Hotel Cup" premiership cups.

 In 1911, the GVFA's southernmost clubs voted against the entry of Cobram due to what was deemed as excessive travel.
 Cobram then went into recess in 1911, before returning to the GVFA in 1912.

 Cobram was a founding member of the Murray Football League in 1931 and has remained in this league ever since.

 In 1936 Cobram and Barooga football clubs merged and played as the Cobram Barooga United FC for a single season before the club was officially disbanded in April 1937.
 The two clubs then reformed as independent bodies, with Cobram re-joining the Murray FL and Barooga joining the Southern Riverina Football League in 1937.

 Cobram Tigers remains as one of the stronger teams in MFL with multiple premierships in Senior and Junior years over the years.

 Cadeyn Williams was rookie drafted to Richmond Football Club in the 2013 AFL Rookie Draft.
 Cadeyn played all his juniors at Cobram, Esava Ratugolea got drafted to the Geelong Football Club in the 2017 draft at pick 43, after playing thirds and seniors at Cobram.

-After a promising home and away season for Cobram, the Murray Football League called time on the 2021 season in the wake of the COVID-19 pandemic, leaving a young tigers outfit hungrier than ever to bring home their first senior flag since 1998.
+After a positive home and away season for Cobram, the Murray Football League called time on the 2021 season in the wake of the COVID-19 pandemic, leaving a young tigers outfit hungrier than ever to bring home their first senior flag since 1998.

 The 2022 season brought much promise, starting off the season with a dominant 98 point win over the Finley Football Club.
 The Tigers went on to win 12 straight games before being defeated in a 1 point thriller against the Nathalia Football Club.
 Finishing 15-3 for the home and away season, Cobram were the Minor Premiers for the 2022 season of the Murray Football League.
 Cobram would beat 2nd placed Mulwala by 2 goals in the first semi-final, advancing straight to the grand final.
 The grand final would start well for the Tigers, going into half time with the scores 4.3-27 v 1.3-9 against the Mulwala Football Club.
 Cobram however would eventually fall to Mulwala in a wet and muddy game that was fought until the very end.

 Cobram would find success in the 2022 season however, with the fourths taking the ultimate glory (Cobram 3.4-22 def Moama 3.1-19).